SAP-samples/btp-hyperscaler-extension/README.md

      ![crossconsumableservices](./k8s/images/crossconsumption.png)

+    >Note: Above image is subject to the entitlements assigned to your subaccount.

 ## Create a service instance and service binding

 1. In the **fioriapp** application, you use the Destination and the SAP Authorization & Trust Management services and consume them using the SAP BTP service